Claudia Webbe Proudly Poses Alongside Labour MPs at Parliament

 The Tories may have blocked the bill today, but we’ll continue fighting against this damaging practice. @GMB_union @unitetheunion pic.twitter.com/7nCe7HGxIE

-How David Lammy, Labour’s Shadow Justice Secretary of all people, didn’t realise the ops of standing directly next to the shamed MP Guido cannot understand…
+How David Lammy, Labour’s Shadow Justice Secretary of all people, didn’t grasp the poor optics of standing directly next to the shamed MP Guido cannot understand…